antelope-conservation/VukelicEtAl2026_NigerGiraffeCMR_TempAndPrecip/README.md

-# VukelicEtAl2026_NigerGiraffe_MSMR_Climate
+# NigerGiraffe_PopulationViability_Vukelic_etal_2026
+This repository contains supporting data and analysis scripts for the manuscript:

+“Socio-economic instability and food insecurity drive extinction risk under climate change: insights from the Vulnerable West African giraffe.”

-This repository contains supporting data and R scripts for the capture-mark-recapture (CMR) analyses used to assess the effects of temperature and precipitation on apparent survival of the West African giraffe in the Giraffe Zone (2005–2018), implemented using multistate mark-recapture (MSMR) models.
-It also includes the Google Earth Engine (GEE) scripts used to extract the climate covariates and the digitised habitat polygon (GeoJSON; derived from O’Connor et al., 2019) required to reproduce the climate data extraction workflow.
+The repository provides R scripts used to perform capture–mark–recapture (CMR) analyses assessing the effects of temperature and precipitation on apparent survival of the West African giraffe in the Giraffe Zone (2005–2018).
+Analyses were implemented within a multistate mark–recapture (MSMR) modelling framework.

+It further includes the Google Earth Engine (GEE) scripts used to derive climate covariates, as well as the digitised habitat polygon required to reproduce the climate data extraction workflow.

 ## Repository Structure